 Reverse Proxy vs Forward Proxy

 A proxy sits between two parties in a connection.
-The direction it faces determines the name, capabilities, and use cases.
+The direction it faces determines its capabilities.

 Forward ProxyReverse Proxy